cainsusk/BitcoinCore-Architecture/README.md

-# BitcoinCore-Architecture
+# Bitcoin-Core Architecture

-Work pertaining to the description of Bitcoin Core's Architecture
+This project aims to derive the architecture of the Bitcoin Core system in order to get a better understanding of how large systems operate in practise.